Bank Holiday delivery & collection

 Watch the video for a step-by-step guide for using the lancet to collect a blood sample to send back to the lab for testing.

-• What the HIV blood test is for
+What is a HIV blood test used for?

 The kit tests for HIV (Human Immunodeficiency Virus).